 If you or someone you know has information about fraud involving federal funds or against the U.S., or a state or local, government, past or present, the time to contact whistleblower lawyers in Philadelphia is now.

 Your ability to file and/or recover from a successful whistleblower action could be limited under what is known as the "first to file" rule, which is designed to encourage the prompt reporting of fraud.
 This rule may require that only the first person -- no matter whether they are the most qualified or most knowledgeable about the fraud -- is entitled to the government award in a given case.
-This is where qui tam lawsuits are different than all other personal injury actions.
+This is where qui tam lawsuits are different than all other personal injury cases.

 As with all of its cases, Ross Feller Casey handles whistleblower actions on a contingency basis, meaning there will never be a cost to you unless there is a financial recovery in your case.